Texas to Florida Car Shipping

 Texas to Florida Vehicle Transport FAQs

-Before we assign your car to any carrier, we check that their insurance is active and valid.
-We also require all carriers to add Sherpa as a Certificate Holder on their policy.
-This gives you extra protection during your Texas to Florida shipment.
+Before your car ships, we verify that your carrier’s insurance is active and valid for the entire trip from Texas to Florida.
+We also require all carriers to add Sherpa as a Certificate Holder on their policy for extra protection.

 Here’s why early booking matters:

-- Flexible scheduling: You’ll have more pickup date options to choose from
+- Flexible scheduling: More time means more pickup and delivery options

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.